FedeIII/testing-js/README.md

 Test purpose.
 Basic test structure

-- Exercise: TDD for noRepetition
+- Exercise 1: TDD for noRepetition

+### Lesson 2

+- Exercise 1 solution (what if the order doesn't matter)

+Advanced test structure.
+Basics of Spies.

+- Exercise 2: